-The Fiscal Agent will, at or as soon as reasonably practicable after each Relevant Time, determine the applicable Reset Interest Rate and cause: (a) it to be notified to the Issuer and, to the extent required by the rules thereof or applicable law, any stock exchange on which (at the request of the Issuer) the Notes are for the time being listed and (b) notice thereof to be delivered to the Noteholders and/or published in accordance with Condition 14, in each case, as soon as possible after its determination but in no event later than the fourth Luxembourg Business Day thereafter.
+The Fiscal Agent will, at or as soon as reasonably practicable after the Relevant Time, determine the Reset Interest Rate and cause: (a) it to be notified to the Issuer and any stock exchange on which (at the request of the Issuer) the Notes are for the time being listed and (b) notice thereof to be published in accordance with Condition 14, in each case, as soon as possible after its determination but in no event later than the fourth Luxembourg Business Day thereafter.
 For the purposes of this paragraph, the expression "Luxembourg Business Day" means a day (other than a Saturday or a Sunday) on which banks and foreign exchange markets are open for general business in Luxembourg City, Luxembourg.